Armed Forces Claims

 Whether your claim is against a civilian defendant or against the MOD, the rules are the same.
 You will not be required to leave the armed forces in order to make your claim (although your injury may mean you will be medically discharged), and your claim will be handled in the English legal system, regardless of whether or not your accident took place in the UK or abroad.

-We know that it may seem daunting to pursue a claim against the armed forces, for various reasons.
+We know that it may seem daunting to pursue a claim against the armed forces for various reasons.
 However, your claim, and the compensation you are awarded as a result of your claim, may make a big difference as you look to move forward with your life after your injury.

 Types of Military Injuries

 Anyone who starts a career in the armed forces knows that a lot will be asked of them, both physically and mentally.
-It is the MOD’s responsibility to make sure that whilst military personnel and reservists are pushing hard and doing their jobs to the best of their abilities, their safety is properly taken care of and they are appropriately trained for the task at hand.
+It is the MOD’s responsibility to make sure that while military personnel and reservists are pushing hard and doing their jobs to the best of their abilities, their safety is properly taken care of and they are appropriately trained for the task at hand.

 Inquests

-When the worst happens and a loved one dies as the result of an accident, we can help you find out what has happened.
+When the worst happens and a loved one dies as the result of an accident, we can help you find out what happened.
 We have experience in both military and civilian inquests, and we understand the complexities that come with a military inquest, which usually involve Article 2 of the European Convention on Human Rights (“Right to Life”).
 Inquests also tend to involve large amounts of technical documentation, which we will help you to navigate.

 Fatal accidents